knitli/space-pkl/README.md

-Based on the **new_renderer.rs** file, here's a concise README with a straightforward tone that mirrors your writing style:

----

 # space-pklr

 **space-pklr** is a project-in-progress aimed at creating a full-featured renderer for Pkl schemas.
 It builds on the schematic framework to provide robust support for type annotations, constraints, and idiomatic Pkl formatting.